 - infection or injury to the neck or chest

 - surgery on the neck, chest, or abdomen

-- asthma or other conditions that cause forceful coughing
+- forceful coughing due to asthma or other respiratory conditions

-- chest infections and lung diseases, such as COPD and interstitial lung disease
+- chest infections and lung diseases, such as chronic obstructive pulmonary disease (COPD) and interstitial lung disease

 - excessive vomiting

 - rapid changes in air pressure while diving